dwillhelm/ActiveHetML/notebooks/README.md

 ## A Brief Material Background

 Here I will focus on one property - the ionization energy (IE).
 The IE is defined by the energy of the valence band maxima with respect to the vacuum level energy.
+Here, the IE is used with units in electron volts (eV).

 $IE = E_{vac} - E_{VBM}$